-Details of the statues origins are a little sketchy at best but most experts agree there are a mixture of oriental, African and Byzantine influences in the original design.
-In nineteen ninety-five the statue was presented for restoration at Palermo and after an intensive seven month period of work many new elements of her design were discovered.
+Details of the statues origins are a little sketchy at best but most experts agree there is a mixture of oriental, African and Byzantine influences in the original design.
+In nineteen ninety-five the statue was presented for restoration at Palermo and after an intensive seven month period of work, many new elements of her design were discovered.

 Olive skinned Marian statues or paintings are of mainly Medieval origin from the twelfth to the fifteenth centuries.
 There are literally hundreds of examples of these dark-skinned Madonnas venerated throughout the world because of the miraculous nature of the image.

 Examples include Our Lady of Altötting (Germany), Our lady of the Hermits (Switzerland), Our Lady of Guadalupe (Mexico), Our Lady of Jasna Gora (Poland), Our Lady of Montserrat (Spain) and of course Our Lady of Tindari (Sicily).